The Well (starting September 17, 2018)

-The Well is for middle school and high school students and we meet from 6:30-8:15 PM on Monday evenings.
-We begin with dinner (often provided by one of the youth’s family), and then spend time in a lesson, prayers, and a group game.
+The Well is for middle school and high school students and we meet from 6:30-8:30 PM on Monday evenings.
+We begin with dinner (often provided by one of the youth’s family), and then spend time in a lesson, prayer, and a group game.
 Our lessons range from Bible stories, current events, and relevant topics that pre-teens and teens are exposed to on a daily basis, such as bullying, social media, judgment, and peer pressure.

 We have several adult leaders who help facilitate the evening, and we are very blessed to have them onboard.
 We welcome friends and visitors anytime, and we look forward to meeting you!

-30 Good Minutes
+30 Good Minutes (starting September 9, 2018)

 High School Mission Trip